 Croatia Vacation cost

-If you are traveling with a smaller (backpacking) budget, you should expect around 30 € a day.
+If you are traveling with a smaller (backpacking) budget, you should expect around 35 € a day.
+This is the case when you stay in hostels in Croatia, eat out only once or twice per day, and use public transport.

 10 Days Croatia Itinerary